-- The cost of other electrical equipment (ELEC) will level off after 2024 in line with our assumptions about copper and steel prices - The cost of specialised real estate services (RE) will ease in response to falling activity in this sector generally, before starting to rise at close to historic rates over the forecast period, reflecting the increase in demand for such services specific to transmission infrastructure projects - The cost of legal services (LEGAL) rises steadily in real terms over the forecast period, in line with historical movement over the last 10 years.
+- costs are consistent with the circa ten-year time frame in bringing qualified and experienced transmission infrastructure engineers and technicians to market - The cost of specialised engineering design and engineering consulting services (DESGN) continues to rise over the forecast period, due to our assumption above about high levels of overall construction activity and small increases in real wages.
+Our projected labour costs are consistent with the circa ten-year time frame in bringing qualified and experienced transmission infrastructure engineers and technicians to market - The cost of other electrical equipment (ELEC) will rise and then level off over the forecast period in line with our assumptions about copper and steel prices - The cost of specialised real estate services (RE) will ease in response to falling activity in this sector generally, before starting to rise marginally over the forecast period, reflecting the increase in demand for such services specific to transmission infrastructure projects - The cost of legal services (LEGAL) rises marginally in real terms over the forecast period, in line with historical movement over much of the last 10 years.
 Such services are not specific, per se, to this sector - The cost of petroleum refining and petroleum fuel manufacturing (OIL) returns to more normal levels following the recent impact on energy prices of the invasion of Ukraine.
-Consistent with our assumption above longer-term commodity prices, OIL then stays constant in real terms as fuel supplies re-balance - The cost of iron smelting and steel manufacturing (STEELIND) takes a long time to react to moderating steel prices, but this cost is also affected and supported by continuing high construction industry demand in this sector until 2030 (in line with AEMO's 2022 Integrated System Plan).
+Consistent with our assumption above longer-term commodity prices, OIL then stays constant in real terms as fuel supplies re-balance - The cost of iron smelting and steel manufacturing (STEELIND) bounces around over the forecast period in response to steel price forecasts and continuing high construction industry demand in this sector until 2030 (in line with AEMO's 2022 Integrated System Plan)